b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI/README.md

+# General Instructions

 These are the files used to run the pipeline using OpenAI's API.
 The model we used in our paper was GPT-5.

-Generally, the instructions for running a batch job are as follows:
+You will need to apply these steps in order to create batch jobs that will be processed for the Categorization Generally, the instructions for running a batch job are as follows:

-##Step 1: Load the API key into the OPENAI_API_KEY environment variable:
+## Step 1: Load the API key into the OPENAI_API_KEY environment variable:

 	source export-key.sh